 Language Reading Program

-The mission of the Language Reading Program is to teach students to read texts in foreign languages, and to translate them into idiomatic English, so students can meet their graduate program requirements and satisfy their desire for personal or professional development.
+The mission of the Language Reading Program is to teach students from CUNY, other schools, and all walks of life to read texts in languages other than English, and to translate them into idiomatic English, so students can meet their graduate program requirements and satisfy their desire for personal or professional development.
 Most students require two semesters to become competent.
 Course content is focused on grammar, syntax, and vocabulary acquisition such that students can read scholarly texts with the aid of reference materials in a reasonable amount of time.
 We also introduce students to authors and texts relevant to their studies.

 In the Level I courses, grammar and syntax are covered intensively in order to rapidly proceed to the translation of scholarly texts.
 Level II focuses on translating scholarly texts; grammar and syntax are reviewed as needed.
 In both levels, the texts used during the semester reflect the specific disciplines of students in the class and the final exam is a text in the student's discipline.